iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 * If this is really their strategy, then this repo provides the counter strategies.

+## Things at front

+* There are something to keep in mind when solving interview problems in general.

+* The 80% rule:
+  * only start coding the solution when you know above 80% about the problem you are solving at hands.

+* If constraints a explicit given, please think about it and its implications. j
+* Read the conditions of the problem carefully and make use of all relavent information.
+  * unlike solving problem in the real worlds, the relavent information in the coding challanges are always useful information for producing the correct/optimal solution for the problem.

+* Start coding NOW!

 ## Arrays Related

 ### Jungling Algorithm